rdwaz7/Tiny_MachineLearining/Model_1/README.md

 * [References](#references )

 ## Introduction
-## What is the "Color Prediction Model"
-## Try the model on local device
 This our first training model, it classifies the input image according to its colour.
 The predicted color:
 Yellow, Blue, Red, Orange, or Black
+## What is the "Color Prediction Model"?
+## Try the model on local device